 Please provide information about your organization’s role in the electric industry (e.g., market operator, distribution utility, etc.)?
 Transmission System Operator, Transmission Owner, Transmission Service Provider, Transmission Planner

 Please provide any additional information, questions, or considerations that could provide guidance to the subcommittees in determining how to proceed.
 The existing NAESB Electric Industry Registry (EIR), while useful, has been hampered by lack of and incomplete data consistency and entry.
 There are many examples of this in the EIR and these realities limit the usefulness of the data.
 A DER Entity Registry would also be potentially limited to such outcomes if entities do not fully participate and ensure complete and accurate data is provided and coordinated.
 For example, there are solar, wind, and battery resources connected to or back feeding onto the bulk electric system that are not registered in the EIR.
 As with any data set, if it is incomplete then the outcomes and results are incomplete.
 We anticipate this condition will even been more prevalent with DERs given the many locations, types of DERs, owners, operators and distribution providers that would have to be similarly entered and incorporated into a standardized data set.

+As a Transmission Service Provider (TSP), our company also faces a recurring, systemic challenge every month in the calculation of its Network Load as a result of more rapid and widespread construction of DERs in the service territories of our Network Customer Distribution Service Providers which are poorly coordinated between the retail customers of our Network Integrated Transmission Service (NITS) customers, and those NITS customers, as well as between our NITS customers and our company, both in the context of the timely communication of anticipated in-service dates and metering data which is vital to our company to permit the accurate calculation of its total NITS load peak as dictated by our pro-forma FERC approved Tariff.
+If the creation of a DER Entity Registry would enhance this flow information between all of the impacted entities, then as a TSP we could readily envision the benefit to its establishment.
+However, we also have concerns that there would need to be some sort of enforcement mechanism established in conjunction with the DER to assist in maintaining accountability of the accurate and timely reporting of new DER facility operation and output levels.
+The relative impact of this lack of operational visibility and planning and settlement awareness of our customers’ directly controlled or owned DER facilities, and also our NITS customers’ customer’s DER facilities, has grown substantially over the last decade to the point where one of our customers has constructed such a large amount of DER projects (specifically a combination of solar and BESS), that it has reached the tipping point where it has become a net exporter of energy in excess of its coincident peak demand during the daylight hours.
+If there were to be created a DER Entity Registry with some sort of feasible and effective incentive/enforcement mechanism created in conjunction with it that TSP’s similar to our own could monitor on a regular basis, it would likely prove to become a positive and beneficial tool that would enhance our coordination with our direct NITS customers, most of whom are cooperative in their DER facility operational status reporting, but one of which is not, and which we are forced to indirectly coordinate with the governing Balancing Authority to verify the operational status and generator source output levels of newly constructed DER facilities.